Video Anomaly Detection in 10 Years: A Survey and Outlook: Analyzing Video Anomaly Detection: A Systematic Approach

 \subsubsection{Weakly Supervised Approaches}

-In weakly supervised approaches, obtaining precise frame-level annotations for anomalies in long video sequences can be challenging and time-consuming.
-Instead, annotators may label ``snippets" or short segments within the video where anomalies are observed, serving as weak labels for training the model.
+In weakly supervised approaches, unlike supervised approaches, obtaining precise frame-level annotations for anomalies in long video sequences can be challenging and time-consuming.
+Instead, annotators may label "snippets" or short segments within the video where anomalies are observed, serving as weak labels for training the model.

-In their work, \cite{sultani2018real} introduced a pioneering multiple instance learning (MIL) model, the first to adopt the notion of weakly labeled training videos.
-Here, normal and anomalous videos are considered negative and positive bags, respectively, with video segments serving as instances in MIL.
-These bags are then processed through feature extractors to glean spatiotemporal features before being directed to a fully connected network to produce the final output.
+The concept of weak supervision was first introduced by Sultani \textit{et al.} \cite{sultani2018real} through their pioneering multiple instance learning (MIL) model.
+This model was the first to adopt the notion of weakly labeled training videos.
+In this approach, normal and anomalous videos are considered negative and positive bags, respectively, with video segments serving as instances in MIL.
+These bags are processed through feature extractors to capture spatiotemporal features before being directed to a fully connected network to produce the final output.
 The output anomaly score ranges from 0 to 1, with the goal of increasing the model's output anomaly score for abnormal segments while decreasing it for normal segments.
+However, this method can introduce noisy labels since the weak annotations do not provide precise information about the exact location of anomalies within the segments.
+This ambiguity can lead to the model learning less accurate representations of normal and abnormal behaviors.
+Additionally, the reliance on segment-level labels can sometimes result in the inclusion of irrelevant frames within the labeled segments, further complicating the training process.

-The authors \cite{zhong2019graph} introduced a novel approach to weakly supervised anomaly detection (WSVAD), reframing it as a supervised learning task with noisy labels, departing from the conventional MIL framework.
+Other works have solved this issue.
+For example, the authors \cite{zhong2019graph} introduced a novel approach to weakly supervised anomaly detection (WSVAD), reframing it as a supervised learning task with noisy labels, departing from the conventional MIL framework.
 Leveraging a Graph Convolutional Network (GCN), this method effectively cleans noisy labels, thereby enhancing the training and reliability of fully supervised action classifiers for anomaly detection.
 Additionally, the authors \cite{10268379} introduced a binarization-embedded WSVAD (BE-WSVAD) method, which innovates by embedding binarization into GCN-based anomaly detection module.

 In another study, \cite{zhang2019temporal} enhances traditional MIL with a Temporal Convolutional Network (TCN) and a unique Inner Bag Loss (IBL).
 The IBL strategically focuses on the variation of anomaly scores within each bag (video), emphasizing a larger score gap in positive bags (containing anomalies) and a smaller gap in negative bags (without anomalies).
 Meanwhile, the TCN effectively captures the temporal dynamics in videos, a crucial aspect often overlooked in standard MIL approaches.